magdyamr542/interface-inspector/README.md

   awsFetcher /home/tester/Documents/projects/interface-inspector/pkg/aws/aws.go:3:6
   facebookFetcher /home/tester/Documents/projects/interface-inspector/pkg/facebook/facebook.go:3:6
   ```
-- Clicking with the mouse on the path in the output in an editor like `VS Code` would open the strcut directly which is handy in big projects where a lot of structs implement an interface and one wants to see all of them.
+- Clicking with the mouse on the path in the output in an editor like `VSCode` would open the strcut directly which is handy in big projects where a lot of structs implement an interface and one wants to see all of them.

   ```
   ├── go.mod